User Manual

 3. Remove the pins or screws

-Use a screwdriver or suitable tool to remove the pins or screws holding the links in place.
+Use the appropriate screwdriver or tool to remove the screws or pins that held the links in place.

 4. Remove the links

-Once the pins or screws are removed, remove the extra links from the bracelet.
+Once the screws or pins are removed, remove the unwanted links from the bracelet.

 5. Reassemble the bracelet

-Replace the pins or screws in the remaining links to assemble the bracelet to the new size.
+Replace the screws or pins in the remaining links to assemble the bracelet to the new size.

 6. Checking the fit